tunapanda/wp-repo-tracker/readme.txt

 (a sprint burndown chart), or show all the issues with a "help-wanted" label in order to engage with the open source community.

-Here are a few examples:
+Here are a few examples of things you can do:

 = Sprint Burn Down Chart =